ensembleanalytics/ensembleci/README.md

 ## Building From Source

-If you would like to work from source or deploy without Docker, our code base is split across three publically available repositories.
+If you would like to build from source and deploy without Docker, our code base is split across three publically available repositories.

 Clone the following repos: